zvi-io/zuz-desktop-wallet/README.md

 ## Install Dependencies

-- Fork and clone the zuz-desktop-wallet repository
+- Fork and clone the zvi-desktop-wallet repository
 - Run `npm install`
 - Download [nw.js](https://github.com/nwjs/npm-installer)

 ## Build

-- In the zuz-desktop-wallet repository, make a copy of the `config_example.js` file and name it `config.js`
+- In the zvi-desktop-wallet repository, make a copy of the `config_example.js` file and name it `config.js`
 - Run `gulp` in your command line for development

 - Run `gulp packages` in your command line for the production ready client
-- Your desktop client is in the `packages/ZuzDesktopWallet` directory
+- Your desktop client is in the `packages/ZviDesktopWallet` directory

 ### Note
 - There are breaking changes in the c++ API when using node version 4.
 You should use node version 0.12.